NemaAdarsh/Freelancer-Job-Marketplace/README.md

    ```

 ### Run Using Docker Compose
-Alternatively, you can use Docker Compose to set up and run all dashboards simultaneously:
+Alternatively, you can use Docker Compose to set up and run all dashboards along with the MySQL database:
 1. Build and run the containers:
    ```bash
    docker-compose up --build